MicrosoftDocs/windows-itpro-docs/windows/client-management/client-tools/windows-libraries.md

 The library icon can be modified by the administrator or user by directly editing the Library Description schema file.

-See the [Library Description Schema](/windows/win32/shell/library-schema-entry) topic on MSDN for information on creating Library Description files.
+See [Library Description Schema](/windows/win32/shell/library-schema-entry) for information on creating Library Description files.

 ## See also